Skip to main content

 /mnt/restore /dev/vdb ext4 ro,relatime

 Step 4.
-Restore required data from the mounted volume
+Restore data from mounted volume

 Copy data